Table of contents

 You will see how many email addresses you added to your sendout in the area called Added.
 If you already have added one or more email addresses to your mailing, you can manage these by clicking Manage respondents (a small pen icon will appear right next to the number of respondents when there are respondents connected to your sendout).
 Here you can, for example, delete added email addresses from the mailing or edit information associated with email addresses.

 Click Continue” in the bottom right corner to save your e-mail and proceed to the Order tab to schedule a time to activate your sendout.

 How to order sendout?

-In the Order tab you will activate all e-mail adresses that you have added to your sendout for sendout.
-The sendout will not be send until the date of your scheduling.
+In the Order tab you will activate all e-mail addresses that you have added to your sendout.
+The sendout will not be sent until the date you have scheduled.
 If this date has already passed, the sendout should be sent within 5-10 minutes from when it is ordered.

 Before you order your sendout you can review the date of the mailing and reminders, as well as the number of recipients.
-When you click the “Order“-button, you will be asked if you want to activate the survey right away (unless the survey is already active).
+When you click the Order button, you will be asked if you want to activate the survey right away (unless the survey is already active).
 Before any e-mails can be sent, the survey needs to be activated otherwise your sendout will not be successful.
-Once you have ordered the send out you will be forwarded back to “Distribution” and should be able to see a green dot, meaning that the sendout have been ordered, in front of the sendout name.
+Once you have ordered the sendout you will be forwarded back to Distribution and should be able to see a green dot next to the sendout name, meaning that the sendout has been ordered.

-Important: Should there be any warnings or information icons in your “Order” tab there might be some information missing or just something that you may want to double check.
+Important: Should there be any warnings or information icons in your Order tab there might be some information missing or just something that you are being advised to double check.
 You can hover your mouse over these icons to see additional information.

-The red triangle means that there are information missing and your sendout can not be ordered as it is.
+The red triangle indicates that there is information missing and your sendout cannot be ordered as it is.